-I’m all for seeking out items that spark joy, but sometimes you just need to get down to business.
+I’m all for seeking items that spark joy, but sometimes you need to get down to business.
 Moving is one of those times.
 When you declutter before a move, it’s different than your typical spring cleaning weekend.
 You may be dreading it, but decluttering now will save you time and money in the future.
 Plus, it will make you happier.

 Think about how much money is at stake

 It’s a costly decision to wait to declutter until after your move.
 When you declutter, you can make money by selling the items or by making a charitable contribution.
 Also, you will save money by pairing down your things.

 If you’re moving on your own, you’ll save money in packing supplies and you can opt for the smaller rental truck.
 With local movers, you’ll save money on the time it would spend the movers to move your extra stuff.
 For long-distance movers, you’ll save money on the weight load.
 No matter how you look at it, if you declutter now, your moving budget will look much better.